Doodihealz/ReforgerNPC/README.md

 All enchantments are pulled from your SQL data.
 Weapon enchants like Windfury 2 are tagged as WEAPON and tier 3 — meaning they only become available at level 60+ and only apply to weapons.

 **Duplicate enchantments will never be applied** (e.g., you will not get Windfury 3 twice on the same item).
-Two similar but distinct enchants (like +43 and +44 spellpower) are allowed.
+Two similar but distinct enchants (like +43 Spell Power and +44 Spell Power) are allowed on the same item.

 ### ⚠️ Additional Notes